 Approach a boat mooring or anchorage under power into the strongest element either the wind or the tide.
 This gives maximum control over where the yacht stops.
 If not sure what is the stronger element, look at similar boat types that are moored or anchored.
 Plan the course to clear other vessels or obstructions along with an escape route in case of unforeseen circumstances.
 Brief the crew and have them prepare a warp or anchor and cable.

-It is preferable to moor the vessel than to come alongside.
-When approaching a buoy, one or two crew members should have a line and boat hook ready pick up the mooring buoy.
+It is preferable to moor the yacht than to come alongside.
+When approaching a mooring buoy, one or two crew members should have a line and boat hook ready pick up the mooring buoy.
 To check the approach and inspect the pick-up arrangement, make a dummy run.
 With larger cruisers, the bow can be high out of the water causing difficulty in picking up the buoy or to thread a line.
 If this is the case, come alongside the buoy where the freeboard is usually less, just forwards of the shrouds.

 When leaving, the foredeck crew prepares to disengage from the buoy immediately on command.
 If a pick-up buoy is aboard, its line is uncleated and held with a turn around the cleat.
 When the buoy is dropped, the skipper is informed when it is clear of the vessel.
 If a mooring rope has been tied to the buoy or chain, it is led again as a slip line and can then be easily released and recovered.